rsbrum/NordVPN-python-cli/README.md

 # OpenVPn/NordVPN Linux CLI interface
-This script will help you to quickly iterate through VPN servers.
-It uses interfaces with the OpenVPN cli and uses NordVPN servers, since it has the most amount of available servers.
+This script will help you to quickly iterate through NordVPN's servers.
+It interfaces with the OpenVPN cli and uses NordVPN servers because it has the biggest amount of servers.

-You can use it to mask any process you wan't and avoid detection.
-Simply remove the "await_user()" method in the VPN's "start()" method and the "input()" in the "main()" method in main.py.
+You can use it to mask any pocess you want and avoid detection.

+If you want to automate it, remove the "await_user()" method in the VPN's "start()" method and the "input()" in the "main()" method in main.py.
 That way it won't wait for any user input.

 # To install - This will install OpenVPN and download NordVPN's ovpn files